LIVE WITHOUT HARMING! OPPOSE IMPERIALISM, MILITARISM AND THE CULT OF VIOLENCE

 Imperialists often apply a scandalous double standard.
 When they or their ancestors dominate others, they consider it something glorious, a feat to be proud of that gives them greatness.
 But when others do the same to their “nation,” or at least try to, then it turns out they are common oppressors.

-Read LET US LIVE WITHOUT HARMING!
-Let us be impartial and not apply double standards
+Read LIVE WITHOUT HARMING!
+Be impartial and do not apply double standards

-This is what happens to Spanish nationalists with the Napoleonic invasion, to the British with the Spanish Armada or the Nazi Blitz, to the French with the Nazi occupation, to the Chinese with the Japanese invasion, and a long etcetera.
+This is what happens to Spanish nationalists with the Napoleonic invasion, to the British with the Spanish Armada or the Nazi Blitz, to the French with the Nazi occupation, to the Chinese with the Japanese invasion and so on.

-The thirst for expansion has not disappeared; it remains present, especially in countries like Russia or China, or among Muslim jihadists.
+The thirst for expansion has not disappeared.
+It remains present, especially in countries like Russia or China, or among Muslim jihadists.
 The instincts for domination, theft, and aggression are still there, as the DNA of the human race does not change in years or decades, but rather in millennia.
-They are the origin of militarism—that is, the taste (sometimes obsession) for armies, wars, and violence.
+They are the origin of militarism—that is, the liking (sometimes obsession) for armies, wars and violence.

 All of these are closely related to the gregarious instinct that causes racism, ethnicism, and ultra-nationalism.
 They are also linked to far-right ideologies and the glorification of scoundrels.
 They are different leaves of the same weed.

 Read “HOW TO LIVE WITHOUT HARMING?”
-Let us reform the harmful part of the far right
+Reform the harmful part of the far right

-Read FOR A WORLD WITHOUT HARM: Let us avoid harmful gregariousness
+Read FOR A WORLD WITHOUT HARM: Avoid harmful gregariousness

-All those instincts and tendencies were the cause of the First World War (40 million dead, plus millions more victims of various sufferings, and Europe devastated and in poverty) and the Second World War (70-85 million dead, plus even more millions of victims of great suffering, and Europe even more razed and in misery).
+All those instincts and tendencies were the cause of World War I (40 million dead, plus millions more victims of various sufferings, and Europe devastated and in poverty) and World War II (70-85 million dead, plus even more millions of victims of great suffering, and Europe even more razed and in misery).

 It seems impossible that after the harsh experience of the first war, in just two decades, the same generation caused another even worse conflict, but unfortunately, it is true.
-One must be a deranged, unbalanced, and very toxic species to do such things, as well as foolish to stumble twice over the same stone in such a short time; unfortunately, evil runs through our veins.
+One must be a deranged, unbalanced and very toxic species to do such things, as well as foolish to make the same mistake twice in such a short time.
+Unfortunately, evil runs through our veins.

-Some believe that all this is water under the bridge, something from other times, and that now we are finally safe because we have become civilized.
+Some believe that all this is water under the bridge, that it belongs to the past and that now we are finally safe because we have become civilized.
 But this is not the case, as those human instincts are always latent.
-They are often sleeping in a part of our brain while we are busy and entertained with our daily tasks, problems, and pleasures.
-However, they can wake up at any time—for example, in the event of conflicts or tensions between countries or groups.
+They are often sleeping in a part of our brain while we are busy and entertained with our daily tasks, problems and pleasures.
+However, they can wake up at any time.
+For example, in the event of conflicts or tensions between countries or groups.

 In fact, decolonization did not end until a few decades ago, in the 1970s.
 And since there are still millions of people with expansionist aspirations and history tends to be cyclical like a Ferris wheel, unless there is a profound change of mentality in the majority of people, it is wise not to lower our guard and to apply root solutions: